ScottW514/terraform-provider-datapower/docs/resources/system_settings.md

   - Default value: `true`
 - `entitlement_number` (String) After an appliance replacement, the serial number of the original appliance.
 Without the original serial number, IBM cannot entitle the replacement appliance for maintenance or warranty services.
   - CLI Alias: `entitlement`
-- `hardware_xml_acceleration` (Boolean) <p>Indicates whether to use the Hardware XML accelerator.</p><p><b>Attention: </b>Disable the XML hardware accelerator only when directed by IBM Support.
-When disabled, XML hardware acceleration rules in the compile options policy have no effect.</p><p>After you change the state, restart the appliance to remove items from the cache.
-After the appliance restarts, the specified state is in effect.
-You can view the status of the XML hardware accelerator in the appliance version information.
-The XML accelerator shows the type appended with <tt>(disabled)</tt> when the accelerator is disabled.</p>
-  - CLI Alias: `xml-accelerator`
-  - Not Valid When: attribute is not conditionally required
 - `locale` (String) Specifies the locale for the operating language of the DataPower Gateway.
 The locale setting manages locale-specific conventions, such as date and time formats, and controls the language of log messages.
 The language must be enabled before you can select it.
   - CLI Alias: `locale`
   - Choices: `de`, `en`, `es`, `fr`, `it`, `ja`, `ko`, `pt_BR`, `zh_CN`, `zh_TW`